 8 Ways to Cultivate Your Company Culture in 2022

-By Jason Richmond, Founder, Ideal Outcomes, Inc.
+By Jason Richmond, CEO and Chief Culture Officer, Ideal Outcomes, Inc.

 As businesses contemplate the year ahead, recruiting and retaining great people is an issue that’s top of mind for many.
 Following the “Great Resignation” of 2021, there’s currently a shortage of available talent.
 According to a new report from Glassdoor, the tight labor market trends are set to continue through 2022.